 “Today, I added something to my bucket list because today, I was a first time voter,” said Iris, a refugee from Burma.
 “I just learned the term,” said Iris.
 “Bucket-list, I mean.”
 Iris passed the US citizenship test earlier this year and took her Oath of Allegiance at a ceremony in her home state of California.

 Iris is from a small village in Burma.
 She fled her village with her family when she was eight-years-old and lived in a refugee camp on the Thai-Burma border for twelve years before being resettled to the United States.
 She has lived in California for nine years.

 Iris was asked what it feels like to be a first time voter.
 “I can’t tell you the joy I feel,” said Iris.
 “In Burma, my family could not vote.
-We had no say in the government, my opinion would not matter. toda, today, as a Karen-American, I was voted.”
+We had no say in the government, my opinion would not matter.
+But, today, as a Karen-American, I was a voter.”

-Iris spent three years studying for the Civics exam before completing the naturalization process.
+Iris spent three years studying for her citizenship test before completing the naturalization process.

 She has now become a first-time voter.
 Iris wants to help more refugees become US citizens.
 Iris said, “If I could have studied in Pwo Karen [her first language], I would have passed the test many years ago.”